Graveyard of Empires - Chapter 2

 "I have to send a message," he said.
 "A very, very important message."

-He didn’t wait for a response but took off for the ramp to his ship.
-He could send the message from his Captain’s quarters.
+He didn't wait for a response, but took off for the ramp to his ship.
+He could send the message from his Captain's quarters.

-Captains didn’t usually last very long.
+Captains didn't usually last very long.
 It was a cutthroat world with a lot of competition and high stakes, but the reward was almost inscrutable power.
 They were autonomous entities, capable of enacting justice on behalf of the entire galaxy with few repercussions.
+A great many of them were trigger happy lunatics, bordering on paranoid, desperate to prove their value to the ruling Aristocracy and First Citizen.

 Captain Schmidt hadn't been like that.
 He was a good man, fair and honest.
 A good peacetime leader.
 He chose Portia Nace as his Envoy, making her the religious leader of his ship.
 That made her the embodiment of the Ministry, and thus God, equal even to the Minister himself while aboard Denigen's Fist.
 Portia was friendly and matronly, prone to overindulgence and long-winded sermons.

-And the only catch…the only requirement was that the new Envoy was a member of the Ministry.
+And the only catch...the only requirement, was that the new Envoy was a member of the Ministry.

 Like his daughter.

 It was unheard of, but not entirely.
-One of the greatest Ministerial Envoys in history, credited with spreading the word to two thousand and twenty heathen worlds, became a ship’s Envoy when he was seventeen years old.
+One of the greatest Ministerial Envoys in history, credited with spreading the world to two thousand and twenty heathen worlds, became a ship's Envoy when he was seventeen years old.
 His life was shrouded in rumor and exaggeration, but the root facts were incontrovertible.
-It happened a thousand years ago, and he also wasn’t six years old like Abigail, but it meant it was possible.
+It happened a thousand years ago, and he also wasn't six years old like Abigail, but it meant it was possible.

-Wade could sell the idea to the new Captain by saying he would have the opportunity to groom a new Envoy to the position.
+Argus could sell the idea to the new Captain by saying he would have the opportunity to groom a new Envoy to the position.
 Acclimate her to the ship over time and have a true champion of the faith that the crew would come to treasure.

-He began composing a message, addressing it simply ‘Captain.’
+He began composing a message, addressing it simply 'Captain':

 I am aware that the current Envoy onboard the Denigen's Fist is Sister Portia Nace, an excellent and superannuated woman.
 However, it is my duty to ensure that the continued operation of Denigen's Fist is both satisfactory and beneficial to the Ministry as well as yourself.
 I would also like to inform you that, should you wish to discuss a possible replacement for the Sister, I might have a more than adequate option...